Contracted services

 Publication date

-Published: 18 January 2024.
+Published: 18 July 2024.

 Alcohol monitoring

 Alcohol monitoring was introduced in October 2020 and went live throughout England and Wales on 31 March 2021 to support the new community sentencing option, the Alcohol Abstinence and Monitoring Requirement (AAMR).
 An AAMR may only be used when sentencing for alcohol-related criminal behaviour and it imposes a total ban on drinking alcohol for up to 120 days.
-Compliance with the ban is monitored electronically using an alcohol tag which continuously monitors for the presence of alcohol.
+Compliance with the ban is monitored electronically using an alcohol device which continuously monitors for the presence of alcohol.

 Period Alcohol monitoring